Where We Work

 Healthcare

-International Medical Corps supports and operates in 67 health facilities across Sudan, delivering essential health services, strengthening health systems and providing resources to deploy skilled health workers to those facilities.
-Essential health services include treatment and prevention of disease, along with reproductive healthcare, health education, immunisation, child healthcare and surveillance, clinical management and of rape and referrals to emergency- and secondary-level health services, including surgery and obstetric care.
+International Medical Corps currently supports 41 health facilities across Sudan, delivering essential health services, strengthening health systems and providing resources to deploy skilled health workers.
+Essential health services include treatment and prevention of disease, reproductive healthcare, health education, immunisation, child healthcare and surveillance, and referrals to emergency- and secondary-level health services.
+Reproductive health services include prenatal care, safe deliveries attended by skilled birth attendants, postnatal and newborn care, and family planning.
+Clinical management of rape (CMR) and safe referrals are also offered at the facilities.

 Health Systems Strengthening